ryanormond/RGBcontroller/README.md

 RGB LED controller written for a video production studio at the University of Sussex.
 This is a partial showcase of the project (hence the lack of commits) as the main version is on a private repo for confidentiality.
-This public repo is to show the main aspects of the project.
+This public repo is to showcase the basic main aspects of the project and does not cover the project in its entirety.

 ## Project Overview